GitNickProgramming/Dork/docs/readme.rst

 # Dork

-Dork is a text based exporation game full of mystery, intrigue, but most importantly memes!
-The player finds him/herself in an exciting world where they can interact with items and npc's.
-Be careful not to...
-[CHECK WITH TEAM]
+Dork is a text based exploration game full of mystery, intrigue, but most importantly memes!
+The player finds him/herself in an exciting randomly generated maze where they can interact with rooms, items, and npc's.
+Using cardinal directions and simple commands, the player navigates throughout the maze to find him/herself at the end of the road.
+Be careful not to stumble upon the [CHECK WITH TEAM]

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This game requires the user to have an IDE
 ### Prerequisites

 What things you need to install the software and how to install them